waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Step 26:** Placed Piece 15 into position (3,4).
 (Success)
 - **Step 27:** Picked up Piece 16 from position (0,1).
 (Success)
 - **Step 28:** Placed Piece 16 into position (4,4).
 (Success)

+- **Hypothesis (from agent):** Talking to the apprentice at (7, 28) will reset the puzzle or provide a hint.
+  - **Test (Turn 9502):** Stood at (8, 28), faced the apprentice, and pressed 'A'.
+  - **Result:** The apprentice repeated his initial dialogue about his boss being angry and the FARFETCH'D being lost.
+  - **Conclusion:** Hypothesis is disproven.
+Talking to the apprentice does not reset the puzzle.